How to Compress Video for Email

 Choose MP4 format with H.264 codec.
 This combination plays inline in Gmail and is downloadable on every email client and device.
 Avoid WebM or AV1.
 Many email clients cannot preview these formats.

-Enable fit-to-size and set the target: 19MB for Outlook, 24MB for Gmail/Yahoo.
-FastEdit calculates the right bitrate automatically.
-For a 60-second clip, 24MB gives you about 3.2 Mbps, good quality at 720p.
+Choose a bitrate that leaves room for the attachment limit: about 19MB for Outlook, 24MB for Gmail/Yahoo.
+For a 60-second clip, 24MB gives you about 3.2 Mbps before audio/container overhead, which is good quality at 720p.

 Trim and export